Suzi Taylor is a Service Designer with a background in digital, content strategy, journalism and education.

 I put a call-out through Minus18 networks inviting attendees to get in touch about taking part in a documentary film.
 Within a week, I’d already been contacted by 10 young people.
 They were from public schools and private schools, and lived everywhere from Dandenong to South Yarra to Torquay.
 Some came from religious families, some from culturally diverse backgrounds.
 They spanned the spectrum of sexuality and gender identity; and I knew that if I could find a way to weave their stories together, we’d have a unique window into the lives and perspectives of queer teenagers in Melbourne, 2012.

-Fast forward three years and we were at the icing end of ‘Love in Full Colour’, taking care of the sound mix and the colour grade.
+Fast forward three years and we were at the icing end of Love in Full Colour, taking care of the sound mix and the colour grade.
 We were almost there.
-Our original DOP, and my good friend Adis Hondo, was fighting for his life in hospital, and the last time I saw him, he told me we should make a follow-up film one day.
-Adis had been profoundly moved by the experiences and beautiful personalities of our participants.
+Our original DOP, and my good friend Adis Hondo, was fighting for his life in hospital.
+The last time I saw him, Adis told me we should make a follow-up film one day.
+He had been profoundly moved by the experiences and beautiful personalities of our participants.

 Jack Alexander